Raathigesh/Raathigesh.github.io/_posts/2015-03-02-TypeScript Development in VS Code  with Gulp.md

 ---

 ##Introduction##
 Microsoft released VS Code, A light weight code editor for Asp.Net 5 and NodeJs development.
-This post is going to explore how to use VS Code for TypeScript development with Gulp watch task to automatically build with each change.
-First of all there is an great post covering the basic of setting up VSCode to compile TypeScript available [here](http://blogs.msdn.com/b/typescript/archive/2015/04/30/using-typescript-in-visual-studio-code.aspx).
+This post is going to explore how to use VS Code for TypeScript development with Gulp watch task.
+First of all there is a great post covering the basic of setting up VSCode to compile TypeScript available [here](http://blogs.msdn.com/b/typescript/archive/2015/04/30/using-typescript-in-visual-studio-code.aspx).
 I would encourage you to go through that post first before continuing.

 ##Installing Softwares